amanvsg/teams-player-laravel-crud/README.md

 create your .env file
-and copy paste the .env.example create a new new database and provide the name and creadentials in the .env file
+and copy paste the .env.example create a new database and provide the name and creadentials in the .env file

 composer install